Connecting Mind and Spirit

 Videos

 Disclaimer: As with most philosophical | spiritual frameworks, the scientific community offers little or inconsistent supporting evidence.
 However, interventions (within these philosophical | spiritual frameworks) are supported by consistent, measurable mental health outcomes in the scientific literature (see references).
 Psychospiritual resources are complementary.
-You will NEVER be asked to participate in any topic or activity that is not directly aligned with your personal beliefs AND support your goals for therapy.
+You will NEVER be asked to participate in any topic or activity that is not directly aligned with your personal beliefs AND supports your goals for therapy.